 Rechargeable battery safety means storing the batteries in their devices, chargers, or a properly designed storage case so there is no chance of a short circuit.
 This is especially true of 9V “transistor” batteries because the positive and negative contacts are right next to each other.

 Never ever put rechargeable cells loose in your pocket with keys or change – a short will make them hot and they may burst into flames if the short continues.
-If you don’t have a case, wrap them together with a rubber band and put them in a plastic bag so the contacts are protected.
+If you don’t have a case, wrap them together all facing in the same direction with a rubber band and put them in a plastic bag so the contacts are protected.

 Loose batteries in your pocket that short can burn you or your clothes.